 Since 1893, Reading Terminal Market has served as a public market even after its namesake railroad ceased operation.
 Here you’ll find locals picking out their weekly produce, office workers taking a lunch break, visitors enjoying a group tour of the market as well as conventioneers from the attached Pennsylvania Convention Center searching for a mid-conference meal, creating a microcosm of the people, history, and flavors of Philadelphia.

-Below are just a few of the must-taste items you can find at some of the over 80 vendors found throughout one of the best farmers markets in the nation.
+Below are just a few of the must-taste items you can find at some of the over 80 vendors found throughout the best public market in the nation, as voted by USA Today 10Best.

 When it comes to sandwiches, Philadelphia is known the world over for its cheesesteak.
 But, another option popular among locals is the roast pork — traditionally featuring juicy cuts of pork, broccoli rabe, and sharp provolone on a freshly baked roll.
 Tommy DiNic’s in the Reading Terminal Market serves one of the most mouthwatering roast pork sandwiches in the city, and was even named Best Sandwich in America by the Travel Channel.
 Other sandwich options on the menu include roast beef, Italian sausage, and meatball.